|

 Medinet Habu

 Although second only to karnak in size and detail, the beautiful temple of Medinat Habu is one of the less-visited sites in Thebes the complex is dominated by the huge mortuary temple of Ramses III, modeled on Ramses II's mortuary temple at the Ramsseum.
-During later invasions of Egypt in 20th dynasty, the entire population of Thebes took refuge within the temple's massive enclosure walls.

 Ramses III's many military campaigns are recorded in detail on the temple's pylons and walls.
 In the second court, colorful reliefs depicting religious festivals are well preserved, partly thanks to the early Christians who converted the area into a church and covered the offending images with plaster.